Custom AI Agent Development

 Who it is for

-An agent is the right tool when the work is multi-step, repeatable, and safe to supervise.
+An agent is the right tool when the work is varied enough that a fixed workflow cannot keep up.

-You want AI that does the legwork.
-Not one that only suggests and leaves the doing to you.
+You want AI that does the job.
+Not one that only suggests the next step and leaves the doing to you.

 Where it fits

-An agent is the step up from an AI feature: a feature answers or drafts, an agent carries out the whole task.
-Where automation handles the rules-based work, an agent handles the judgement-light work that rules alone cannot, so it sits close to business automation.
-If the data is sensitive, the agent can run on private, self-hosted AI so nothing leaves your infrastructure.
+An agent is the step up from an AI feature: a feature answers or drafts, an agent carries out the whole task and chooses its own way there.
+It sits close to business automation, which handles the work that genuinely is the same every time.
+If the data is sensitive, an agent can run on private, self-hosted AI so nothing leaves your infrastructure.

 Talk to us about an agent

 Tell us the multi-step job that is eating your team's time.
-We will give you an honest read on whether an agent would help and how to keep it safe.
+We will give you an honest read on whether an agent is the right tool and what it would take.
 The first conversation is free, takes about thirty minutes, and comes with no obligation.
 Read more about what working with us looks like, or get in touch directly.

 Book a call →